-Hydronic in-floor radiant heating is the Cadillac of heating systems.
-It's comfortable and can be very efficient for some applications.
-It's a good choice if you can afford a Cadillac!
-It typically will cost at least twice what a modern, HEPA-filtered 94% efficient integrated heat and hot water system will cost.
+From what you’ll read on the internet, hydronic in-floor radiant heating is the Cadillac of heating systems.
+But, here’s the deal: It will cost at least twice what a modern, HEPA-filtered 94% efficient integrated heat and hot water system will cost.
 (That is, currently, $35,000 vs $18,000.)
-However, don't be pulled in by the hype.
-It doesn't work well in combination with passive solar applications; it's not as efficient if you are not at home all day to enjoy it; and it doesn't work well where you need to heat up the house quickly, say in a weekend cabin.
-It's finicky about the kinds of floors you use with it.
-It's best with concrete or ceramic tile, not so great with wood or cork, and unusable with linoleum.
-We would prefer to design a house that does not need a "heating system" at all.
+It doesn’t work well in combination with passive solar applications; it’s not as efficient if you are not at home all day to enjoy it; and it doesn’t work well where you need to heat up the house quickly, say in a weekend cabin.
+It’s finicky about the kinds of floors you use with it.
+It’s best with concrete or ceramic tile, not so great with wood or cork, and unusable with linoleum.
+We would prefer to design a house that does not need a conventional “heating system” at all.
 (See our description of a Passive House.)

-Geothermal heat pumps are pretty cool, but again, much more expensive than other systems, and it depends on the situation whether geothermal makes sense or not.
+Geothermal heat pumps are pretty cool, but again, much more expensive than other systems (starting at $70,000), and it depends on the situation whether geothermal makes sense or not.
 The more efficient your home, the less difference the kind of heating system you choose makes.
-For more on the subject, see Heating and Hot Water Alternatives.

 10. Anyone have any other questions?